Paltoudara/_VECTOR_/README.md

 8) size function just give the size of the  elements that are in the vector right now not how many can hold the vector itself

-9) push_back just pushes  an element by copy or move to the vector, if the vector doesn't have enough capacity size==capacity then we reallocate a new vector that has capacity doubled over the previous if something goes wrong push_back does nothing (strong guarantee)
+9) push_back just pushes  an element by copy or move to the vector, if the vector doesn't have enough capacity size==capacity then we reallocate a new vector that has capacity doubled over the previous, if something goes wrong push_back does nothing (strong guarantee)

 10) emplace_back does the same thing as push_back the only difference is that it just constructs the element in place and then pushes it back simple